Tips and Suggestions

 Some viewers may watch without sound and others may not notice superimposed words.

-If making an endorsement in a live stream, the disclosure should be repeated periodically so viewers who only see part of the stream will get the disclosure
+If making an endorsement on a live stream, the disclosure should be repeated periodically so viewers who only see part of the stream will get the disclosure

 Use Simple Clear Language

-Simple explanations like “Thanks to Token Metrics for the free trial” are often enough if placed in a way that is hard to miss.
+Simple explanations like “Thanks to Token Metrics for the inexpensive trial of their service” are often enough if placed in a way that is hard to miss.